 8. Couscous Salad

 Mix cold roasted vegetables through cooked, cooled couscous along with 1 tablespoon of olive oil, 1 teaspoon of balsamic vinegar and salt and pepper to taste.
 You can also add chopped fresh or dried herbs – basil and parsley work well or try mint and a squeeze of lemon for a completely different taste.
-Or stir through some ras el hanout for a fantastic Moroccan twist.
+Or stir through some harissa for a fantastic Moroccan twist.

 9. Chick Pea and Roasted Vegetable Couscous

-Warm a can of chick peas gently, drain and stir through hot, cooked couscous along with warm roasted vegetables.
+Warm a can of chick peas gently, drain and stir through hot, cooked couscous along with warm roasted vegetables for a twist on traditional tagine.
 Add salt, pepper and spices to taste.

 10. Vegetable Tart